AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartI-InstallationGuide.md

   * `brew install miktex`

 > ### Miktex
 > Just as a comment, MikTex is not a Pandoc extension.
-It is a program that installs the $\LaTeX$ language libraries that Pandoc uses to convert files.
+It is a program that installs the LaTeX language libraries that Pandoc uses to convert files.
 Sometimes, your default installation will come without some of the packages needed for a template and Pandoc will complain.
 > Most of the times, the solution is as easy as opening Miktex and searching for the missing package.

 ## Git